influxdata/telegraf/plugins/parsers/json_v2/README.md

 * **path (REQUIRED)**: A string with valid GJSON path syntax to a non-array/non-object value
 * **name (OPTIONAL)**: You can define a string value to set the field name.
 If not defined it will use the trailing word from the provided query.
 * **type (OPTIONAL)**: You can define a string value to set the desired type (float, int, uint, string, bool).
 If not defined it won't enforce a type and default to using the original type defined in the JSON (bool, float, or string).
+* **opitional (OPTIONAL)**: Setting optional to true will suppress errors if the configured Path doesn't match the JSON.
+This should be used with caution because it removes the safety net of verifying the provided path.
+This was introduced to support situations when parsing multiple incoming JSON payloads with wildcards. ([More context](https://github.com/influxdata/telegraf/issues/10072))

 #### **tag**